nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ![AddPatientCommand Sequence Diagram](https://github.com/AY2425S1-CS2113-T11-1/tp/raw/master/docs/images/AddPatientSequenceDiagram.png)

-- **If Condition**: The command checks if the patient already exists before adding the patient.
+- **Conditional Check**: The command checks for duplicate entries by verifying if a patient with the given name already exists.
-- **Logging**: If a duplicate is detected, an error is logged.
+- **Logging**: If a duplicate is detected, a severe-level log entry is recorded, and no patient is added.

+#### Implementation Considerations

+- **Error Handling**: This command includes assertions to validate the presence of a non-null, non-empty name.
+- **Logging Configuration**: The logger is set to `Level.SEVERE` to log only warnings and errors.
+- **Tag Handling**: The tag attribute is optional, and the command formats the success message based on whether a tag is provided.

 ### **AddTaskCommand**